jesseharold/gender-unicorn/README.md

 Planned Features:
  - set page values from query obj

- - change the DNA icon to something else - like a baby, take it off the body
  - add tool tips w definitions from TSER

 Implemented features (as of October 23, 2016):